 You invest Rs 8,200 per month.
 Your friend invests Rs 12,500 per month.
-The two of you invest in same stocks, on the same date, at the same time and in similar proportion.
+The two of you invest in the same stocks, on the same date, at the same time and in a similar proportion.
 You experience the same volatility too.

-Since everything else is same except for the quantum of investment, both of you will experience the same IRR.
+Since everything else is the same except for the quantum of investment, both of you will experience the same IRR.